peter1010/My-Gentoo-stuff/eowyn/INSTALL.md

 # On a host PC

 For Raspberry PI, we use MBR boot sector (to be backwards compatible)

-> $sudo fdisk /dev/sdc
+> sudo fdisk /dev/sdc

-Delete all paritions with the 'd' command
+Delete all paritions with the 'd' command.

 we use vfat for boot parition and want to end on a 4M boundary so